Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 * Larger damping ratios lead to smaller amplitudes.
 * The phase of the vibration *always shifts* by $\pi$ radians as the resonance is traversed.
 The rate at which this shift occurs  is controlled by the damping ratio.
 The larger the damping ratio, the slower the phase shift.

+!!!!ADD MORE EXPLANATION HERE.
+WHY IS THE PHASE SHIFTING BY PI?
+WHY IS THE AMPLITUDE DECREASING?

 ## Sampling
 We now have a mathematical expression that describes the shape of a blade tip's vibration response.
 Theoretically, we can use the expression to calculate the tip deflection at *any point in time*.
 However, *we cannot measure* the tip deflection at any point in time.
 We can only measure the tip deflection each time a blade passes a probe.